api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 implement open and transparent contributor processes to align to our vision of being a programmatically driven protocol.

-To support DAO governance all core teams publish a public proposal at regular intervals, meaning strategy & operations are accessible on the [API3 Governance Forum](https://forum.api3.org/) for all to understand.
+To support DAO governance and inform voters, all teams publish a public proposal at regular intervals, meaning strategy & operations are accessible on the [API3 Governance Forum](https://forum.api3.org/) for all to understand.
 Additionally, teams generally update the community with retrospective reports.